sdevikar/cpp/modern/notes/constexpr.md

 ## const and constexpr differences

-- const initialization can be deferred until runtine (think initializer lists for example).
+- const initialization can be deferred until runtime (think initializer lists for example).
 But for constexpr, the evaluation must happen at compile time
 - In that sense, const is a subset of constexpr. i.e. all constexpr variables are const but not the other way round
 - We should use const to indicate immutability
 - We should use constexpr to indicate evaluation at compile time